 Students doze in history class as an instructor mumbles through his yellowing notes, head lowered as if in prayer about the lost war.
 A janitor hobbles through the hall on legs ripped from the Mekong Delta, his cleats ticking an odd rhythm on the tile.
 In geology class a red-headed student insists that no two volcanoes ever erupt in exactly the same way, and successive eruptions of the same volcano don't necessarily conform to a uniform pattern.
 But it's a nice town, here in the mountains.

 It's a rainy spring morning today at the Catskill campus that lies like a tiny prehistoric bone in the palm of a believer.
 Weather reports promise a long rain.
 Mountains arc the University like stubby fingers.
 The Flood didn't destroy everything.
 He whittled the bone into a crude tool.

 "And he gave it for his opinion, that whoever could make two ears of corn, or two blades of grass, to grow upon a spot of ground where only one grew before, would deserve better of mankind, and do more essential service to his country, than the whole race of politicians put together."

 -Swift, Voyage to Brobdingnag

-A poet and writer, he who grew up in Connecticut, lists as his "travel experiences" Spain, France, England, and Peoria, Illinois.
+Poet and writer JOSEPH RAFFA, who grew up in Connecticut, lists as his "travel experiences" Spain, France, England, and Peoria, Illinois.
 He has presently come to rest in Maryland.